0xProject/0x-launch-kit-frontend/CONFIG.md

 ### Pairs

-The pairs lists the available markets for the front end to render.
+The pairs lists the available markets for the front end to render and it is possible to configure orderbook and buy and sell cards to fit the market needs.
 This appears in the Market Dropdown component.

 ```json
 {